CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 # {{< param title >}}

-The prerequisites required for each server type (as described in [Architecture][]) are laid out in this guide.
+The prerequisites required for each server role (as described in [Architecture][]) are laid out in this guide.
 These must be considered before undertaking installation.

 ## Hardware Requirements